Mission Foods

 How many days a week, and what hours do distributors work?

-The current owner works 5 days per week (9 hour days) taking Tuesday and Sunday off.
+The current owner typically works 5 days per week (40-45 hours) Monday through Friday.
 Early morning hours are required.

 What about vacation time or personal days?